darafferty/rapthor/docs/source/parset.rst

         :term:`solveralgorithm` = ``lbfgs``, the stepsize should be set to a small value like 0.001.

+    stepsigma
+        In oder to determine stopping solving iterations when no improvement is seen , the mean of the step reduction is compared to the standard deviation multiplied by :term:`stepsigma` factor (default = 0.1).
+If mean step reduction is lower, solver iterations are stopped since no possible improvement can be gained.

     tolerance
         Tolerance used to check convergence during calibration (default = 1e-3).